 3. You understand the structure better.

 This is my favorite reason for reading comp books, especially if you’re new to a genre.
-Or if you’re having troubles getting your story right.
+Or if you’re having trouble getting your story right.

 Reading comp books is like a crash course in plot structure, voice, pacing, word-choice, you name it.
 It’s the easiest way to learn how to write your genre of choice.
 And if you go to the library, it’s completely FREE!